ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 ## Summary

-**Custom Properties** are incredibly powerful tools that allow game creators to assign values like numbers, colors, and references to other objects as a part of one object, template, or script.
+**Custom Properties** allow game creators to assign values like numbers, colors, and references to other objects as a part of one object, template, or script.
 These values can be edited in the editor or during runtime to allow for easy customization and to give something its own configuration or personality.

 These allow for easy referencing in scripts or changing variables through the Properties window, rather than directly through code.